 Supported by the FIA Foundation, the Immersion Programme was launched in 2022 and forms part of the FIA’s broader commitment to mentorship, inclusion and capacity-building across all regions by equipping participants with the skills, insights, and experience needed to grow into future leaders in motor sport.
 In addition to professional development, the programme also fosters deeper connections between member clubs and the FIA, strengthening the global motor sport and mobility network.

-Mohammed Ben Sulayem, FIA President, said:
+H.E.
+Mohammed Ben Sulayem, President of the FIA, said:

 “The FIA Immersion Programme reflects our commitment to shaping the future of motorsport by equipping the next generation of leaders with the knowledge, skills and experience to thrive.
 At the same time, it strengthens the vital role of our Member Clubs, ensuring they are supported by talented professionals ready to drive progress at every level of the sport.